Noahkimtai/geodistance/README.md

 - NodeJS (v16), and npm
 - Postgresql
 - OpenStreeMap
-- Words API
-- Ruby Geocoder

 See Environment Setup below for instructions on installing these tools if you don't already have them.
 ## Setup
 When you're ready to start building your project, run: